fab-jul/RC-PyTorch/README.md

 We preprocess our datasets by compressing each image with a variety of BPG quantization levels, as described in the following.
 Since the Q-classifier has been trained for `Q \in {9, ..., 17}`, that's the range we use.
-The pre-processing with all these Q is an artifact of the fact that this code was used for experimentation also.
-In the "real world", we would run BPG only with the Q that is output by the Q-classifier.
+Thanks to precomputing differnt Q's, these evaluation data sets can be used for experimentation.
+Note that for a fixed inference model only the BPG image with the Q predicted by QC has to be computed.

 ### CLIC.mobile and CLIC.pro